-such a provision even in the face of preemption.
-Scholars of litigation and social movements have noted how even cases that are likely to lose can help set a broader political or movement agenda.345 Cities have long tested the limits of their authority, to press for change on issues ranging from slavery and immigration to same-sex marriage and abortion.346 A dispute concerning a municipality's power to increase participation in local democracy, and a state's effort to depress turnout, could draw attention to the issue-whether from national media, lawmakers in other jurisdictions, or the public at large.
+Despite this constitutional basis for local action, some state legislatures would still preempt a duty to vote in local elections.
+Proponents should consider how to turn preemption to their benefit.
+This might mean enacting such a provision even in the face of preemption.
+Scholars of litigation and social movements have noted how even cases that are likely to lose can help set a broader political or movement agenda.
+460 Cities have long tested the limits of their authority, to press for change on issues ranging from slavery and immigration to same-sex marriage and abortion.461 A dispute concerning a municipality's power to increase participation in local democracy, and a state's effort to depress turnout, could draw attention to the issue-whether from national media, lawmakers in other jurisdictions, or the public at large.
 Picking such a fight would only make sense after developing a compelling frame for the dispute, and tactics for using a loss in one preemption fight to advance civic duty voting nationally.
-Polling on attitudes toward civic duty voting could point toward a strategy in which losses in preemption battles form part of a broader campaign to make voting a duty.347
+Polling on attitudes toward civic duty voting could point toward a strategy in which losses in preemption battles form part of a broader campaign to make voting a duty.462 could vindicate the right to self-government by interpreting an assembly clause to require express preemption, articulation of a substantial state interest, and narrow tailoring.